CprimeLearningLabs/terraform-azure-intro/labs/lab-4.6-Data_Sources/lab4.6-data_sources.md

 ```
 </details>

 In the solution, notice that an explicit depends_on argument is included.
 Can you recall from an earlier lecture on processing order dependencies why this is needed?
-(Of course, if the data source was truly )
+(Of course, if the data source were truly from an external configuration, then the secret would already exist.)

-Now set the administrator_login_password argument in the azurerm_postgresql_server resource to use a reference to the data resource value.
+Now set the administrator_login_password argument in the <code>azurerm_postgresql_server</code> resource to use a reference to the data resource value.

 <details>